jahidulpabelislam/contribution-counters/README.md

     -   `minRepoRole`: Only for Bitbucket & GitHub (string:default=contributor)\[admin, contributor, member, owner] (see [here](https://developer.atlassian.com/bitbucket/api/2/reference/resource/repositories/%7Busername%7D))
     -   `minRepoRole`: Only for GitHub (comma separated string:default=owner,collaborator,organization_member)\[owner, collaborator, organization_member] (see [here](https://developer.github.com/v3/repos/#parameters))

+    If you have a self hosted GitLab, you will need to use `url` option

+    -   `url`: The URL where your GitLab is located at (for example `https://gitlab.jahidulpabelislam.com/` or `https://jahidulpabelislam.com/gitlab/`)

 3. Start the counter with the following:

     ```javascript